Indianapolis City-County Council: City-County Council (1970–present)

-In the 2023 Indianapolis City-County Council election, the Republican Party gained one seat while the Democratic Party maintained its supermajority with 19 seats.
+In the 2023 Indianapolis election, the Republican Party gained one seat while the Democratic Party maintained its supermajority with 19 seats.
 During the Democratic primary, 11 candidates ran unopposed.
 Three incumbent Democratic councilors were defeated in the May primary.
 Jesse Brown, an endorsed member of the Democratic Socialists of America was elected (District 13).
 Nick Roberts, age 23, was elected to (District 4), making him the youngest elected official for any of the 50 largest American cities at the time.

+In February 2026, Los Angeles-based company Metrobloks proposed building a data center in the Martindale-Brightwood neighborhood on the northeast side of the city of Indianapolis, but many residents strongly opposed this.
+On April 1, 2026, the city's Metropolitan Development Commission voted 6–2 to rezone the site so as to allow the construction to occur.
+The project included a $2.5 million commitment to support the neighborhood.
+However, at around 12:45 am on April 6, about a dozen shots were fired near one councilman's home and a note reading "NO DATA CENTERS" was left behind.

+On May 4, 2026, the council introduced Proposal No. 158 which urges the Metropolitan Development Commission to implement a temporary stay on data center approvals.
+Sponsored by Councilor Jesse Brown, the proposal seeks a stay until May 7, 2027, or until new guidelines for data center projects are established.